RossetH/fgf-scheduling/README.md

 The scheduling of round-robin tournaments is a challenging task which the operations research community is studying for quite some years.

 _Round robin tournaments_ are tournaments where each team plays against all other teams.
 The _double round-robin tournaments_ are the most common variant, where the teams play twice against each other.
-For double round-robin schedules, commonly, the teams have an associated venue, and typically the two games between a pair of opponents in required to happen on opposite venues.

 There are combinatory mathematical methods to schedule simple round-robin tournaments.
 The challenge starts when the scheduled timetable has to satisfy real-world constraints.
 For instance, it may be required by television networks that some matches occur on a specific date.
 Or two teams share a local venue and can't play a home game against different opponents on the same day, etc.